-It is advisable to plan for an audit of accounts under the GST Act, along with the audit under the Companies Act or under the Income-tax Act to avoid duplication of work.
-In the case of a chartered accountant who carries out audit only under the GST Act, it would be wiser to complete the GST audit after completion of the other statutory audits under the appropriate Act/s.
+It is advisable to plan for an audit of accounts under the GST Act, concurrently along with the audit under the Companies Act or under the Income-tax Act to avoid duplication of work.
+In the case of a chartered accountant who carries out audit only under GST Act, it would be wiser to complete the GST audit after completion of the other statutory audit under the appropriate Act/s.
 This would also reduce the work of the GST auditor in checking the accuracy of the books of accounts as the due date under the GST Act, succeeds all the other laws.
-Further, it would be practical to go through the rigors of the GST audit checks, on a quarterly basis, which would throw up discrepancies, if any, and ensure filing of revised returns within the prescribed time limit.
-It is pertinent to mention here that for the year 2018-19; it is most likely that every tax audit report in Form 3CD under Section 44AB of the Income-tax Act has to furnish information of the break-up of total expenditure for which the entities have paid the GST
+Further, it would be practical to go through the rigors of a GST audit checks, on a quarterly basis, which would throw up discrepancies, if any, and ensure filing of revised returns within the prescribed time limits.
+It would be pertinent to mention here that for the year 2018-19, it would most likely that every tax audit report in Form 3CD under Section 44AB of the Income-tax Act has to furnish information of break-up of total expenditure for which entities has paid GST